What Is a Hardship Program? How It Works and How It Can Help You

-What credit cards offer a hardship program?
+What creditors offer a hardship program?

-How does a credit card hardship program work?
+How does a hardship program work?

 1. Review your budget

 Once you add up all these expenses, you’ll have a firm grasp on how much you spend monthly.
-Now subtract that total from your income and see where you land.
+Now subtract that total from your monthly income and see where you land.

-2. Contact your credit card company
+2. Contact your credit card company or lender

-If you've fallen behind or are struggling to make your credit card payments, your first instinct may be to hide from your creditors.
+If you've fallen behind or are struggling to make your loan or credit card payments, your first instinct may be to hide from your creditors.
 But your best bet is to contact them the moment you start struggling.

-If there’s a solution for you, the representative will likely transfer you to a loss-mitigation or hardship department for further details.
+If there’s a solution for you, the representative will likely transfer you to a loss mitigation or hardship department for further details.